Divorce For Business Owners in Maryland

 If you are facing a divorce, you are likely concerned about the impact it will have on your financially.
 If you are a business owner, you have to think about how the divorce and subsequent asset division will affect you both personally and in your business.
 In most cases, Maryland would consider a business owned by one spouse a marital asset, and it’s therefore subject to equitable distribution.

-Keeping Your Business Safe and Stable Through a Divorcebusiness owners facing divorce
+Keeping Your Business Safe and Stable Through a Divorce

 The very best way to keep a business safe through a marriage is to have a prenuptial agreement.
 Without a prenuptial agreement, it can be difficult to get a business qualified as individual property.
 If the business was started before the marriage, and no marital assets were used to support or maintain the business, that can help your case.